Working together for student academic success by providing nutritious meals in a cost effective and pleasant

-My name is Louis C. Villarreal, and I am very pleased to have the privilege of working with our students, parents, and community as the Vice-Principal of Stinson Middle School.
+My name is Louis C. Villarreal, and I am very pleased to have the privilege of working with our students, parents, and community as the Associate Principal of Stinson Middle School.
 I myself am a product of Northside Independent School District, having graduated from Business Careers High School as a part of the class of 1998.
 After graduating high school, I found my path toward education while attending college at the University of Texas at San Antonio.
 I received my Bachelor's Degree in History in 2006, then followed by a Masters Degree of Education in Educational Leadership in 2011.

-I am very proud to say that the entirety of my fourteen-plus-year career in education has been spent in Northside ISD.
+I am very proud to say that the entirety of my seventeen-plus-year career in education has been spent in Northside ISD.
 I started at Rayburn Middle School in the fall of 2006, and spent ten years there teaching 8th grade U.S. History and served as a department coordinator for seven of those years.
 At the start of the 2016 school year, I moved to Pease Middle School where I served as an Administrative Intern for one year.
 From Pease, I moved to Jordan Middle School in 2017, where I was the Assistant Principal for two school years.
 Now I continue my journey as the Associate Principal of Stinson Middle School.

 At each of my stops along my career path, and in every day, I am reminded of how rewarding each of my jobs has been.
 The opportunity to work with students and see real growth in them, which ultimately leads to success in the classroom, is among the most exhilarating things I can imagine.
 Though working in middle school, we only have three brief years with students, I believe them to be the most important time in a student's formative years.
 I believe that it is our duty to challenge students to realize their full potential and help them strive to be the best they possibly can be.